Expert insights on issues that transform business, increase sustainability and improve lives

 In the first instance, our engineers used freely available online GIS software to survey the terrain in the area between the start and end points, drawing a horizontal alignment based on experience and judgement from available aerial photography and then designing the vertical alignment.

-When using the MRO, the 3D route was assessed considering all constraints such as environmentally sensitive areas and linear crossings.
-Construction and operational costs were considered simultaneously to produce near optimal feasible solutions which can then be further refined.
+When using the MRO, the routes were assessed considering all constraints such as environmentally sensitive areas and linear crossings.
+Construction and operational costs were considered simultaneously to produce feasible solutions which can then be further refined.

 Across the three scenarios, the MRO solution outperformed the conventionally determined route.